Political Science 3300

 Connelly lecture: "Visual Space/Ritual Space and the

-Agency of the Greek Priestess"/Spencer Trask Lecture Series Princeton
+Agency of the Greek Priestess"/Spencer Trask Lecture Series

-University - February 8, 2007 (59 minute lecture preceded
+Princeton University - February 8, 2007 (59 minute

-by 10 minute introduction) @ http://coblitz.codeen.org/www.princeton.edu/newmedia/podcast/20070208connelly.mp3
+lecture preceded by 10 minute introduction) @ http://coblitz.codeen.org/www.princeton.edu/newmedia/podcast/20070208connelly.mp3

-information on the active role of women in the organization and
+with information on the active role of women in the organization and

 functioning of cult.
 Connelly draws upon images from vase painting,

-portrait sculpture, votive reliefs, and funerary monuments to bring to
+portrait sculpture, votive reliefs, and funerary monuments to bring

-life the movement of women within ritual space.
+to life the movement of women within ritual space.
 Considering this

 material in the context of what we know from texts and inscriptions,

-she argues a wider visibility for women across the polis landscape than
+she argues a wider visibility for women across the polis landscape

-in procession and dance across the sacred temenos.
-We may thus envision
+circulation of women in procession and dance across the sacred

-the living sanctuary and the relationships of topography, image, and
+temenos.
+We may thus envision the living sanctuary and the

-ritual action within this space."
+relationships of topography, image, and ritual action within this

 Holland

-19, 2008 with slideshow.
+2008 with slideshow.

-"The main misconception is the notion that women had a universally mute
+"The main misconception is the notion that women had a universally

-from public life, is contradicted by the depictions of them in art."
+completely removed from public life, is contradicted by the

 b.
-Diversity & Cohesion in Ancient Athens
+Community & Cohesion in Ancient Athens

 Recommended - See: